pukmajster/funky/README.md

-# Sourcebox
+# Keith

-Sourcebox is an open-source mods manager for Source Engine games, developed with Svelte, Electron and SkeletonUI.
+Keith is an open-source mods manager for Source Engine games, developed with Svelte, Electron and SkeletonUI.
 Currently still in early development, with support only for Left 4 Dead 2.

 ![App](/resources/app.png)

 Initially inspired by Left 4 Dead 2's terrible in-game addons menu, I wanted something that gives me more functionallity, like search and a better method of solving conflicts, but the scope has since gotten much broader with lots of other great features and QoL improvements that are not possible in the in-game menu.

 ## ALPHA Roadmap

 - [x] Richer display of mods with thumbnails
 - [x] Search and filters
 - [x] Broader mod categorization